What Is USCIB?

 Policy leadership

-USCIB promotes American business views and solutions on a wide range of issues – from telecommunications to e-commerce to labor relations – directly to U.S. and international policy makers.
+USCIB promotes American business views and solutions on a wide range of issues – from telecommunications to e-commerce to labor relations – directly to US and international policy makers.

 Global advocacy

-Through its unique international affiliations, USCIB works to forge world business positions in support of U.S. corporate views on the key international policy issues of the day.
+Through its unique international affiliations, USCIB works to forge world business positions in support of US corporate views on the key international policy issues of the day.

 Trade facilitation